openskies-sh/aircraftregistry/documents/registry-testing.md

 <img src="https://i.imgur.com/sHWaESL.jpg">

 TCL demonstrators are not meant to be a reflection of a real world "fully active" use.
 But we can extrapolate this using data about Reno by making some assumptions.
 A 406 m radius circle gives a area of 517585.04 m<sup>2</sup> area or 0.51758 km<sup>2</sup> area.
-According to [Wikipedia](https://en.wikipedia.org/wiki/Reno,_Nevada), the population density of Reno is about 820 / km<sup>2</sup> or 424.4156 for our area of interest.
+According to [Wikipedia](https://en.wikipedia.org/wiki/Reno,_Nevada), the population density of Reno is about 820 / km<sup>2</sup> or 425 people in our area of interest.
 For the sake of this paper, let us consider the urgent package delivery market with the following assumptions:

 - 5% of the people are interested in urgent delivery (22 people in the area)
-- they order urgent delivery twice a week (22 x 2 packages x 2 days = 88 flights (back and forth))
+- they order urgent delivery twice a week (22 x 2 packages x 2 days) = 88 flights (back and forth)

-<br>So in this area we anticipate **48 flights per week** to service 3% of urgent parcel deliveries.
+<br>So in this area we anticipate **48 flights per week** to service 5% of urgent parcel deliveries.
 This calcuation can be extrapolated for all of Reno which as a population of 250,998 (Source: [Wikipedia](https://en.wikipedia.org/wiki/Reno,_Nevada)) and a area of 274.2 km<sup>2</sup>.

 <img src="https://i.imgur.com/i8Cpz0C.png" width="400" height="549">